Industry Solution · Food & Beverage

 What is food and beverage supply chain planning software?

 Food and beverage supply chain planning software forecasts demand, optimizes inventory, and plans supply for perishable, promotion-driven products.
-Unlike generic ERP planning, it models short shelf lives, seasonality, promotional peaks, and retailer OTIF requirements - using range-based probabilistic forecasting instead of single-point average
+Unlike generic ERP planning, it models short shelf lives, seasonality, promotional peaks, and retailer OTIF requirements — using range-based probabilistic forecasting instead of single-point averages.

 How is probabilistic forecasting different from deterministic for perishables?